How To Water Air Plants | Watering Air Plants

 How much water your air plants need and how frequently depends upon the climate and season.
 In summer, when the weather is hot and dry, bathe the plants more frequently, i.e., about once a week.

-Wondering how often to water air plants in winter?
-And how long to soak air plants in water?
-In the winter season, when the weather is cold, soaking them once in two to three weeks is enough.
+Wondering how often to water air plants in winter and how long to soak them in water?
+In the winter season, when the weather is cold, soaking them once every two to three weeks is enough.
 Take note of the health of your plant with the changing seasons and increase or decrease watering according to that.

 2. Air Plant Species Matters